East Anglian Air Ambulance is a charity registered in England and Wales Charity No 1083876, Registered Company number 04066700.

 Why might we want to do this?

 Wealth screening and prospect research helps EAAA to understand our supporters better so that we can tailor our communications and relationship with you.
 We might do this by looking at the information we have regarding your history and engagement with us, how and when you have supported us in the past, the method of past giving and what message or communication initiated the gift.
-If you have already shown an interest in supporting EAAA, or we are made aware of another reason why a relationship between you and us may be beneficial, it helps us to understand how you might be able to help before we approach you and ask something inappropriate.
+If you have already shown an interest in supporting EAAA, or we are made aware of another reason why a relationship between you and us may be beneficial, it helps us to understand how you might be able to help before we approach you.

 To learn more about how you can control what information you receive from us, please visit our preferences web page.
 If you have any queries about data privacy, how we store or use your data, please email: email@example.com or telephone our reception on 03450 669 999.